solidify/azure-devops-backup-tool-docs/backup.md

 You can find documentation and usage samples with example configuration files for each ADO component here: <https://github.com/solidify/azure-devops-backup-tool-docs/tree/main/adapter-docs>

-As an exercise, let us create a custom configuration file which will let us granularily filter which Work Items to export in the Backup Pipeline.
+As an exercise, let us create a custom configuration file which will let us granularly filter which Work Items to export in the Backup Pipeline.

 Start by creating a new folder inside the git repository named **Backup-Pipelines**: